 In 2007, he was awarded the ABRS Scholarship for training.
 He took advantage of this to develop himself further by starting to compete in Eventing in 2008 along with training with Chris Bartle and Jane Bartle-Wilson and Judy Harvey, to receive his BHSI and British Eventing Accreditation in 2009.

 Through reaching these high levels of teaching and Coaching Ben’s ambition grew, and setting up his own yard seemed the obvious way to progress his equestrian career.
-In December 2010, Homelands Equestrian Ltd a 5* competition Training Livery yard in the heart of West Sussex was established and has grown from strength to strength over the short time.
+In December 2010, Homelands Equestrian Ltd a 5* competition Training Livery yard in the heart of West Sussex was established and has grown from strength to strength over the last 9 years.

-Ben is currently competing 3 horses on the BE circuit at 90 – Novice/1* level, he coaches BE clinics, coaching private clients and trains Pony Clubs and Riding clubs.
-He runs Homelands Equestrian which currently has 20 liveries plus his own competition horses and he has started breeding his next run of competition horses.
-He is also a Retained Firefighter for WSFRS and a Trustee to a local Charity.
-Amongst all this he still finds time for his wife and son, Joshua.
+Ben is currently competing his horses on the BE circuit at Novice/2* level, he holds BE clinics, coaching private clients and trains Pony Clubs and Riding clubs.
+He runs Homelands Equestrian Ltd which currently has 20 liveries plus his own competition horses along with his young stock for his next line of competition horses.
+2020 is a big year for Homelands Equestrian, deveopling a 5* Cross Country Schooling facility which is very exciting even if it is taking longer than expected.
+He is a Retained Firefighter for WSFRS and amongst all this he still finds time for his wife and son, Joshua.